State setup guide

 Start with license readiness

-Your license type determines whether you can practice independently, need supervision, or should launch inside a group practice first.
+Your license type determines whether you can practice independently, need supervision, or should set up inside a group practice first.
 Confirm the current rules with the state board before accepting clients.

-This table is a launch-readiness starting point, not a substitute for current board review.
+This table is a setup readiness starting point, not a substitute for current board review.

 CredentialIndependent practice?Supervision issue?Entity/business noteBomi relevanceOfficial source